andyaustinchai/andyaustinchai.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hello!
 I'm a Junior at the University of Illinois at Urbana-Champaign studying Finance and minoring in Computer Science.
-I think about startup ideas, write about my experiences as a student, and handle the business side of things. </p>
+I handle the business side of things, write about my experiences as a student, and <a href="https://www.instagram.com/crocconnoisseur/" target="_blank">wear crocs</a>. </p>

 <!-- <h2>Skills</h2> -->